Budget Wall Mounted Flagpoles

 Please note: Angled flagpoles at heights of 2.5m and 3m require stay wires which stops the flag wrapping round the pole and holds in position (but not make it rigid).
 These are included in the price.
 Anti-furl bars are designed to prevent the flag wrapping.
 They are attached to the flag to prevent it from swinging through 360 degrees.
 Vertical flagpoles at heights of 2.5m and 3m require 2 wall fixings to keep them secure and support the extra weight.
 These are included in the price.

 Frequently Asked Questions

-To install permanently, you will need planning permission from your local council.
+To install a flagpole permanently, you will need planning permission from your local council.

 Under the Town and Country Planning Act 1990, flags come with the definition of an ‘advertisement’ and

 their display is controlled by the Town and Country Panning (Control of Advertisements) Regulations 1992.